saltyorg/docs/docs/saltbox/install/install.md

     [Plexguide migration notes](https://docs.saltbox.dev/reference/guides/plexguide/)

 === "I have media on cloud storage"
-    This option is aimed at you if you are using some other setup with an rclone-based connction to cloud storage.
+    This option is aimed at you if you are using some other setup with an rclone-based connection to cloud storage.

     You probably already have the required setup complete.
 You should use your existing setup at least to start with.